GitWorktree.org logoGitWorktree.org

 # Unlock, move, then re-lock

-git worktree unlock ../feature-locked
+git worktree unlock ../acme-hotfix

-git worktree move ../feature-locked ../new-location
+git worktree move ../acme-hotfix ../acme-wt/hotfix

 Force-move a locked worktree

-git worktree move --force ../feature-locked ../new-location
+git worktree move --force --force ../acme-hotfix ../acme-wt/hotfix

 Moving to External Drives